rpmuller/ePubs/WP1.md

 men, it would seem to follow, are mainly means for the production of a few rulers and sages.
-Kant maintained that every human being is an end in himself, and this may be taken as an expression of the view introduced by Christi- anity.
+Kant maintained that every human being is an end in himself, and this may be taken as an expression of the view introduced by Christianity.
 There is, however, a logical difficulty in Kant's view, since it gives no means of reaching a decision when two men's interests clash.
 If each is an end in himself, how are we to arrive at a principle for determining which shall give way?
 Such a